What is a Geofencing Solution?

 According to the recent study on telematics, nearly 70% witnessed improved driver behavior and more accurate resource utilization after introducing geofencing technology to their management operations.
 In the high-security transport and logistics domain, geo-fencing is essential as an effective deterrent against cargo theft.

 For enhanced fleet management, organizations can benefit from using geofencing technology.
 It offers several advantages that can help you improve safety, reduce costs, and increase productivity throughout your fleet.

-How organizations can benefit from applying geofencing technology to their field operations
+How can organizations benefit from applying geofencing technology to their field operations.

 1) Preventing vehicle theft